 Objectives and Content

-- describe the individual elements of the general measurement system.
+- thorough knowledge of the elements of the general measurement system and calculation of measurement uncertainty.

 Required Previous Knowledge